prorev/prorev.github.io/_posts/2021-03-09-pytorch11_data_augmentation.md

 ## Cropping images

-We ware using in here just the regular numpy indexing. `im=im[:,:,::-1]` means invert the non-spatial dimension.
+We were using in here just the regular numpy indexing. `im=im[:,:,::-1]` means invert the non-spatial dimension.

 **Example**: Cropping the image using CV2